General Information About Pinnacle Mountain State Park

 Arkansas Trail and The Arboretum

-One of my favorites is the Arkansas Trail at the Arboretum.
+One of my favorites places to walk in the park is the Arkansas Trail at the Arboretum.
 This is a paved, flat loop trail about .6 of a mile around.
 It is wheel-chair and stroller accessible and you can bring your dog if it is on a leash.

 There are interpretive signs on the trail which explain the trees and flora of Arkansas as well as the geographical regions in the state.